📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 10 25 50

-In addition to the work on humour production, throughout this award the PI has continued to work in partnership with colleagues to investigate other features of children's play, such as imitation (Howe, Paine, et al., 2023), doll play (Hashmi, Vanderwert, Paine, et al., 2022), and video game play (Hashmi, Paine et al., 2022).
-The PI has also co-authored several book chapters and a Society for Research in Child Development Monograph (Hay, Paine, et al., 2021).
-The grant funding has also supported the PI as she is serving as Co-Investigator for the Neurodevelopment Assessment Unit and Wales Adoption Cohort Study at Cardiff University, enabling the continuation of work regarding the experiences and behaviour of adopted children in the context of family life, such as their sibling relationships (Meakings, Paine, & Shelton, 2022), trajectories of mental health problems (Paine et al., 2021a; 2021b), neuropsychological profiles (Paine et al., 2021c), and transdiagnostic factors such as facial emotion recognition (Paine et al., 2021d).
+In addition to the work on humorous play, throughout this award the PI has continued to work in partnership with colleagues to investigate other features of children's play, such as imitation (Howe, Paine, et al., 2023), doll play (Hashmi, Vanderwert, Paine, et al., 2022), and video game play (Hashmi, Paine et al., 2021; 2022).
+The PI has also co-authored several book chapters on child relationships and a Society for Research in Child Development Monograph (Hay, Paine, et al., 2021).
+The grant funding has also supported the PI as she is serving as Co-Investigator on the Wales Adoption Cohort Study at Cardiff University and as Co-Director of the Neurodevelopment Assessment Unit.
+This has enabled the continuation of work regarding the experiences and behaviour of adopted children in the context of family life, such as their sibling relationships (Meakings, Paine, & Shelton, 2022), trajectories of mental health problems (Paine et al., 2021a; 2021b), neuropsychological profiles (Paine et al., 2021c), transdiagnostic factors such as facial emotion recognition (Paine et al., 2023), and changes family life following adoption (Paine et al., 2023).

 URL https://www.cardiff.ac.uk/community/our-local-community-projects/case-studies/laughing-all-the-way-to-better-wellbeing-in-childhood